UnterrainerInformatik/Markdown4Html/README.md

 ```

 ## Additional Info
+This version is enhanced.
+You cannot import .md files from another site with the original code.
+In order to achieve that, I'm just reading the 'src' attribute of the appropriate 'script' tag and then I do an ajax-request for the source file before rendering it.

 When importing .md files from github, you have to change the URL to point to rawgit.com instead of raw.github.com because github changed their policy about media-types originating from that URL.
 On rawgit you'll get the right one automatically.
 Don't worry.
 The rawgit site works automatically as a CDN for your github repos.
 You don't have to do anything on your own.

+## Caveats
+There are limitations to this method of importing and rendering markdown.
+To be on the safe side, I'm quoting the original post on that matter, just in case you're too lazy to read the original blog-post ;)

+> You simply cannot have script tags as parts of preformatted code snippets.
+Markdown does not convert raw-looking HTML tags into HTML-escaped versions.
+Yet, when you pre-HTML-escape the contents of Markdown tempalte, it ends up being escaped again by Markdown and literally displays the escaped string, not underlying character.
+> The other problem is: Putting Markdown into script tag makes it unidexable by the search engine.